Swiggy begins home delivery of alcohol in Ranchi, in talks with other states

 Swiggy is partnering with authorised retailers after validating their licence and other required documents as outlined by respective state governments, the statement said.

-The online processing and home delivery of alcohol is through the 'Wine Shops' category on the the company's app, it added.
+The online processing and home delivery of alcohol is through the 'Wine Shops' category on the company's app, it added.